Azure/hpcpack/kb/000000_How to collect HPC Pack logs.md

     </trace>
     </system.diagnostics>
   ```
+You will also need to copy the CosmosLoggingManaged.dll and Microsoft.Hpc.Trace.dll from %CCP_HOME%Bin folder on Head Node to the share folder where your service dll file is located.
+The servicehost log is generated in %CCP_LOGROOT_USR%SOA\HpcServiceHost\%CCP_JOBID%. %LOCALAPPDATA% is hidden by default.
+You may need to change file explorer setting to "Show hidden files" and uncheck "Hide protected operating system files" in order to see the content in this path.

   * To colllect SOA client session api logs, please add the following in the client app.config file,
   ```xml